 Atlanta Child Injury Lawyer

 Companies which sell children’s products and premises owners who allow children to be present on their property must take appropriate precaution to protect kids.
 Moreover, business like daycares, which are specifically created in order to care for children, must hire, train, and retain qualified employees.
 O.C.G.A. § 20-1A-1 et seq. establishes a Board of Early Care and Learning in Georgia, which governs the conduct of day-care facilities.

 Georgia Statutes of Limitation for Injury to Children

-When a child has incurred medical expenses, the parents have the right to bring an action for the medical expenses that the child will accrue until he or she reaches 18 years of age.
-O.C.G.A. § 19-7-2.
+When a child has incurred medical expenses, the parents have the right to bring an action for the medical expenses that the child will accrue until he or she reaches 18 years of age, according to O.C.G.A. § 19-7-2.
 Thus, the best practice is for the parents’ claim for medical expenses to be brought within two years of the date the child is injured.

-Injuries from Daycare
+Injuries from Daycare Negligence – Child Injury Attorney

 This child’s death follows the death of a five month old in Kennesaw, Georgia in May 2011.
 The infant was left in a car outside the facility.